 Exa’s Search API returns a list of webpages and their contents based on a natural language search query.
-Results are optimized for LLM consumption, enabling higher-quality completions with clean, token efficent data.
+Results are optimized for LLM consumption, enabling higher-quality completions with clean, token efficient data.

 Key Benefits

-• Incredible speed: From auto for highest quality to instant for sub-200ms latency, Exa provides the fastest search available without compromising on quality—enabling real-time workflows like autocomplete and live suggestions.
+auto for highest quality to fast for sub-second latency to instant for sub-200ms latency, Exa provides the fastest search available without compromising on quality—enabling real-time workflows like autocomplete and live suggestions.

 Request Fields